UCLH-DHCT/emap/core/dev/design_choices.md

 ### Self-reference as a Spring @resource

-In Spring versions < 2.6, this circular reference was allowed and works as long as you only use if after the bean has been fully initialised.
-Spring versions >= 2.6 throw an error so this is not a workable solution
+In Spring versions < 2.6, this circular reference was allowed and works as long as you only use it after the bean has been fully initialised.
+Spring versions >= 2.6 throw an error so this is no longer a workable solution.

 ### Using AspectJ to intercept internal method calls